Who We Are

 Anthony Mercurio, Operations and Development Associate – Originally from San Francisco, Anthony studied Arabic and International Relations at Boston University.
 After studying abroad in Morocco, he lived in the West Bank, working with the solidarity movement and volunteering in refugee camps.
 He came to SumOfUs after leading the UniteHERE for Obama Campaign effort in Reno, Nevada.
 He has a passion for LGBT rights, labor struggles, and exploring New York City.

-Ivan Rosales, Administrative Assistant – Ivan first joined the SumOfUs team as an intern in 2012 and returned to work full-time in the fall of 2013.
+Ivan Rosales, Operations Assistant – Ivan first joined the SumOfUs team as an intern in 2012 and returned to work full-time in the fall of 2013.
 He is currently studying Bioethics at NYU and will be applying to medical school soon.
 He is interested in healthcare access issues and dislikes corporations that make medicines unaffordable.
 In his spare time he enjoys going on long runs.

 Hanna Thomas, Campaigner – Hanna is a Brit currently based in London and Tel Aviv.
 Before joining SumOfUs, she chased UN conferences around the world as part of the youth climate movement, founded the East London Green Jobs Alliance, was Co-Director at The Otesha Project UK, got an MSc in Climate Change & Policy, and worked on crowdfunded solar energy campaigns for 10:10.
 She is also an experienced trainer in anti-oppression and environmental justice.
 When she’s not at her laptop, Hanna likes biking, baking, and taking photos.
 She’s also learning the ukelele but it’s not going that well.